-It is our Positive Behaviour System and is detailed in a separate booklet entitled Parent/Student guide to the PRAISE Code 2020.
-This will be brought home by students in the first week of term.
+It is our Positive Behaviour System and is detailed in a separate booklet entitled Parent/Guardian/Student guide to the PRAISE Code 2024.
+This will be emailed home in the first week of term.

 What is Character Education?

 Our Character Education Programme complements our PRAISE code and focuses onstudent well being.